-The PBX may sound confusing at first, but if you break it up into a set of simple steps, you can begin to understand how the system works.
+The PBX may seem confusing initially, but if you break it up right into a collection of simple steps, you can begin to recognize just how the system functions.

 A caller dials your Nationwide Toll-Free number.
-They are immediately greeted by the Auto Attendant that plays a pre-recorded greeting.
-This greeting can either be a generic message that Callture has pre-recorded, or a personalized greeting that you can record.
-Callers are then instructed to dial a specific extension (Example - Press 251 for Sales).
-The caller dials the extension number and is immediately routed to a number that you have associated with this extension.
-You can then either accept the call, or have it go into your voicemail.
+They are instantly welcomed by the Automobile Assistant that plays a pre-recorded greeting.
+This welcoming can either be a generic message that Callture has pre-recorded or a tailored greeting that you can tape.
+Callers are then instructed to call a specific extension (Instance - Press 123 for sales, and press 456 for customer service).
+The caller dials the extension number and is instantly directed to a number associated with this expansion.
+You can, after that, either accept the call or have it go into your voicemail.

-The caller will never hear a busy signal, and each call is logged for you to view in your online account manager.
+The caller will never listen to an active signal, and each telephone call is logged for you to see in your online account manager.

-Since our PBX is managed entirely online, you have full control over your system at all times.
-All you have to do is fill in the parameters (which tell the PBX where to forward each call) and you are done.
-It is an easy-to-understand process that is much better than the alternative (hardware), and comes with a variety of useful variety of useful features.
+Considering that our PBX is handled entirely online, you have full control over your system at all times.
+You only need to enter the parameters (which tell the PBX where to onward each telephone call), and you are done.
+It is an easy-to-understand process that is much better than the alternative (equipment) and comes with a range of valuable attributes.

 How to manage your PBX

-Our PBX is quite possibly the easiest process you will ever need to understand.
-There are only 3 steps to follow, once your PBX is active.
+Our PBX is quite possibly the most effortless process you will ever need to understand.
+There are only three steps to follow once your PBX is active.

-Once these steps are completed, you can sit back and relax.
-Since there is no hardware to install and configure, you never have to deal with confusion, down-time, or pay a hefty bill for a technician to repair your PBX.
-It is simple to use, and easy to understand.
+Once these actions are finished, you can sit back and relax.
+Since there is no hardware to install and configure, you never need to take care of complication, down-time, or pay a significant expense for a technician to repair your PBX.
+It is easy to understand.
+No complication.